 Ordinary Time: October 12th

-Friday of the Twenty-Seventh Week of Ordinary Time
+Thursday of the Twenty-Seventh Week in Ordinary Time

 Other Commemorations: Bl.
 Carlo Acutis